-Director since: December 10, 2015 Expiry of current term: December 10, 2019, or effective date of appointment of a successor director
+Expiry of current term: December 10, 2019, or effective date of appointment of a successor director

-Mr. McFadden is a lawyer whose practice focuses on the energy, infrastructure, financial services and aerospace industries.
-He is currently Counsel at Gowling WLG, and a former member of the firm's Board of Trustees and Executive Committee.
-Mr. McFadden currently serves as Chair of the Board of Directors of 407 International Inc. and PCI Geomatics Inc. He also serves on the Board of Directors of Cricket Energy Holdings Inc. Mr. McFadden is currently a member of the Board of Directors of the Ontario Energy Association, having previously served as Chair of the Board.
-He is also a member of the Smart Grid Forum of the Independent Electricity System Operator and serves on the Advisory Board of the MaRS Advanced Energy Centre and on the Council for Clean & Reliable Electricity.
+Mr. McFadden is a lawyer whose practice focused on the energy, infrastructure, financial services and aerospace industries.
+He was formerly Counsel at Gowling WLG, and a former member of the firm's Board of Trustees and Executive Committee.
+Mr. McFadden currently serves as Chair of the Board of Directors of 407 International Inc. and PCI Geomatics Inc. He also serves on the Board of Directors of Cricket Energy Holdings Inc. He is also a Vice-Chair of the Electricity Transformation Network of Ontario of the Independent Electricity System Operator and serves on the Advisory Board of the MaRS Advanced Energy Centre and on the Council for Clean & Reliable Electricity.
 Mr. McFadden was named the Energy Leader of the Year by the Ontario Energy Association in 2013.
-In the past, Mr. McFadden has served as co-chair of the Electricity Transition Committee of the Ontario Government, and also served on the Ontario Government's Electricity Distribution Sector Review Panel and the Ontario Government's Electricity Conservation and Supply Task Force.
+In the past, Mr. McFadden served as the Chair of the Board of Directors of the Ontario Energy Association.
+Mr. McFadden has also served as co-chair of the Electricity Transition Committee of the Ontario Government, and also served on the Ontario Government's Electricity Distribution Sector Review Panel and the Ontario Government's Electricity Conservation and Supply Task Force.
 Mr. McFadden has also been active in the higher education sector.
 He served as Chair of the Ontario Centres of Excellence from 2004-2010 and currently is a member of the Board of Governors of York University.
 Mr. McFadden holds a Bachelor of Laws at Osgoode Hall Law School and a Bachelor of Arts at the University of Toronto, and is a member of the Law Society of Ontario.